 I’m also a huge fan of the Italian island of Sardinia.
 Although best known for its luxury five-star hotels, Sardinia also has a great selection of characterful hotels, villas and apartments in quiet relaxing locations.

 Sicily is an endlessly fascinating island, combining great beaches with culture, history and fabulous food.
 Details here.
 For sheer luxury by the beach, you won’t do much better than Sir Rocco Forte’s Verdura Golf & Spa Resort in Sicily.

 If you love islands, Croatia is a great place to lie back and do nothing.
-Also take a look at neighbouring Montenegro – a tiny country half the size of Wales that packs a serious punch, with pretty a coastline, lots of beaches, mountains, lakes and national parks.
-See our pick of the best places to stay.
+Also take a look at neighbouring Montenegro which offers low prices, a pretty coastline, beaches, mountains, lakes and national parks.
+See the best places to stay.

 If you want to fly further afield, Bali is a great option.
-Our editors like the upmarket beach resort of Seminyak where we love The Amala.
-Also in Asia, we recommend Tanjong Jara on the beautiful unspoilt east coast of Malaysia.
+Our editors like the Alila Ubud which boasts a jaw-dropping location.
 Although it is much more than a fly-and-flop destination, we love the beach hotels on the coast of Sri Lanka.